Buydown: A Way To Reduce Interest Rates

 Evenly Distributed Interest Rate Reductions

-In some circumstances, a buyer may choose to purchase enough discount points to reduce their interest rate evenly over the life of the loan.
-By obtaining a buydown loan, the buyer pays an even larger sum upfront that prevents their interest rate and thus their monthly mortgage payments from ever increasing.
+A buyer may choose to purchase enough discount points to reduce their interest rate evenly over the life of the loan.
+This means the buyer pays an even larger sum upfront that prevents their interest rate from increasing.

-Using the same example as above, the buyer would be expected to pay a monthly mortgage payment of $1,995.91 for a zero-point loan, which is a loan without any discount points applied.
+Using the same example as above, the buyer would be expected to pay a monthly mortgage payment of $1,995.91 for a loan without any discount points applied.
 If the buyer decides they’d rather buy down the mortgage and pay 4% interest throughout the loan’s term, their payments would look like this:

 Year Interest Rate Monthly Payment Monthly Savings Lifetime Interest Savings